ali7ali/Alpha-Google-Map-For-Elementor/README.md

 = Minimum Requirements =

 - WordPress 6.0 or greater
-- PHP version 7.3 or greater
+- PHP version 7.4 or greater
 - MySQL version 5.0 or greater

 = We recommend your host supports: =

-- PHP version 7.4 or greater
+- PHP version 8.1 or greater
 - MySQL version 5.6 or greater
 - WordPress Memory limit of 64 MB or greater (128 MB or higher is preferred)